-The sedative haloperidol (Haldol) is one of the least likely to cause drowsiness.
-It is particularly good for sickness due to medicines.
-So it is often used for sickness related to morphine.
+Haloperidol (Haldol) is another sedative that is particularly good for sickness due to medicines.
+So doctors often use it for sickness related to morphine.
 It is also used for sickness related to any imbalance of chemicals inside the body – such as high blood calcium levels (hypercalcaemia), or kidney or liver failure.
 It is also used for sickness due to a blocked bowel.

 Question about cancer?
 Contact our information nurse team